 Sensitive data stored in memory that was not locked or that has been improperly locked may be written to swap files on disk by the virtual memory manager.

-Cross reference
+Related coding guidelines

-CWE[8]: 591.
+CWE [7]: 591.
 Sensitive Data Storage in Improperly Locked Memory